 If your answer is wiggly children indoors, combined with low light… you're in luck (thats my specialty).
 When shooting children indoors the most important setting for me is the shutter speed.
 I want, above all, a clear, crisp, in focus shot.
 I can’t get that with a shutter speed that is too low.

 My typical settings are as follows when my subject is sitting still, perhaps watching tv or coloring, I start with a shutter speed of 160.
 I know that is the lowest I can go if my camera is handheld and my children are awake.

 Next, I decide on my aperture.
 I like low, and if there is only one subject I will go to 1.4 or 1.6.
 With two subjects, I will start at 1.8 to 2.0 (unless they are on the same focal plane, then I stay at 1.4 to 1.6).
-My third adjustment will be my ISO, and I will go as high as I need to get the meter near center.
+My third adjustment will be my ISO, and I will go as high as I need to get the light meter near center.
 I change my ISO when I move to another area in the house, such as near a window, then you can turn your ISO down.
 If you go into a darker room, you may have to adjust it higher.

 When my kids are not sitting still, but also not running or jumping, for example they're playing with cars or helping cook dinner, a different approach is required.
 I know their hands and feet will be moving, so I need those to keep nice and still in my shot.
 I will typically start with a shutter speed of 250, decide on aperture next (I like low, so 1.6 to 2.2) and lastly adjust the ISO to get the meter near center.

 The third set of circumstance that occurs in my house are jumping or running shots.
 I am still going to place the most importance on my shutter speed.
 I don’t want blurry photos.
 I start at a SS of 320 to 400 minimum, then once again my aperture is second in importance and I still stay low as I can.